chooyan-eng/inspectable/README.md

 ```

 Optionally, you can colorize and emphasize the name of widgets with `colors` property.

+`verbose` is a flag to switch whether to show private widgets which name starts with `_`.

 2. call `Inspectable.of(context).inspect()` to display Widget tree.